Gloria Romero: 1965-1979: Continued film appearances

-In 1965, Romero was cast as the former First Lady of the Philippines Imelda Marcos in the biographical film Iginuhit ng Tadhana.
+In 1965, Romero was cast as the former first lady Imelda Marcos in the biographical film Iginuhit ng Tadhana.
 The film was a success at the box office and received a special accolade at the Asian Film Festival.
 She revealed in an interview that they were only allowed to shoot at the Malacañang Palace "after office hours at 6 p.m. and wind up at 6 a.m. the next day."
 For her role, she was nominated Best Actress at the 14th FAMAS Awards.
 The same year, she starred in the musical comedy Hamon sa Kampeon with Luis Gonzales, Susan Roces and Eddie Gutierrez, adapted from the talent radio program of the same name broadcast in DZAQ radio and Channel 3.
 Romero dabbled more into dramatic roles in the latter part of the 1960s.
 She was reunited with Luis Gonzales in the romantic drama Kamatayan Ko ang Ibigin Ka, an entry to the Manila Film Festival.
 She was then cast as the love interest of Joseph Estrada in the action drama Patria Adorada: Dugo ng Bayani.
 In 1969, Romero reprised her role as Imelda Marcos in the sequel Pinagbuklod ng Langit.
 The film won eight FAMAS Awards, including Best Picture.

 While Romero continued playing lead in various films, she began playing supporting roles throughout the 1970s.
 She was cast in main roles in Haydee (1970) and Robina (1971), each starring Hilda Koronel and Gina Alajar in titular roles respectively.
 She then played as the love interest of Ramon Revilla Sr. in the action drama Nardong Putik.
 Romero next appeared in a number of high profile fantasy action productions.
 She was reunited with Revilla Sr. in the action drama Pepeng Agimat and played as an evil witch in Darna, Lipad, Darna! which stars Vilma Santos in the titular role.
 The latter film broke box office records domestically, grossing ₱8 million ($1.1 million) or ₱467 million in 2022 Philippine peso.
 Romero then starred with an ensemble cast in the social-realist Sakada.
 However, the film was pulled out from the theaters and copies were seized by the military under the Marcos dictatorship.